fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/contracts.md

 for the bond transaction and checks that the refund transaction spends the output of the bond transaction.
-She can now broadcast the bond transaction to the network to ensure Bob has to wait for the time lock to expire before further spending his millibitcoins.
+She can now broadcast the bond transaction to the network to ensure Bob has to wait for the time lock to expire before further spending his millifabcoins.
 Bob hasn't actually spent anything so far, except possibly a small transaction fee, and he'll be able to broadcast the refund transaction in 24 hours for a full refund.

-Now, when Alice does some work worth 1 millibitcoin, she asks Bob to create and sign a new version of the refund transaction.
-Version two of the transaction spends 1 millibitcoin to Alice and the other 99 back to Bob; it does not have a locktime, so Alice can sign it and spend it whenever she wants.
+Now, when Alice does some work worth 1 millifabcoin, she asks Bob to create and sign a new version of the refund transaction.
+Version two of the transaction spends 1 millifabcoin to Alice and the other 99 back to Bob; it does not have a locktime, so Alice can sign it and spend it whenever she wants.
 (But she doesn't do that immediately.)